-Next to the five bestsellers- The Tipping Point, Blink, Outliers, What the Dog Saw and David and Goliath, Gladwell has also been noted as one of the 100 most influential people by Time magazine and one of Foreign Policy Top Global Thinkers.
+Next to the five bestsellers- The Tipping Point, Blink, Outliers, What the Dog Saw, and David and Goliath, Gladwell has also been noted as one of the 100 most influential people by Time magazine and one of the Foreign Policy Top Global Thinkers.

 After all, history is full of things that have been forgotten and ignored.

-ArtCurious is a podcast that narrows down its subject matter too – yes, you guessed it, art!
+ArtCurious is a podcast that narrows down its subject matter to – yes, you guessed it – art!

-Hosted by Jennifer Dassel, ArtCurious looks at the exciting and unexpected parts of art and its curious relationship with history.
+Hosted by Jennifer Dasal, ArtCurious looks at the exciting and unexpected parts of art and its curious relationship with history.

-This podcast works excellent for history lovers and art lovers alike.
+This podcast works excellently for history and art lovers alike.

 7. Our Fake History